We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Most ecommerce platforms allow you make use of third-party software to add extra functionality to your ecommerce site, and eBay and Shopify are no exceptions here.
 However, Shopify gives you a lot more choice in this department.

-By contrast, eBay does not have an ‘app store’ or centralized directory of extensions (it used to have one but it was closed down back in 2018).
+By contrast, eBay does not have an ‘app store’ or centralized directory of extensions (it used to have one but it was closed down in 2018).
 However, it is still possible to add extra functionality to your eBay store via external software integrations.

 There are 60+ third-party integrations available for eBay in total, covering activities such as inventory management, order management, shipping and fulfillment.